neumannt/aoc24/README.md

 # Advent of Code 2024 in SQL

-This is a pure SQL implementation of the Advent of Code 2024.
+This is a pure SQL implementation of the [Advent of Code 2024](https://adventofcode.com/2024).
 All queries were tested on [Umbra](https://www.umbra-db.com) v0.2-957, [PostgreSQL](https://www.postgresql.org/) 17.2, and [DuckDB](https://duckdb.org/) v1.1.3.

 ## Usage

-Each day is a self-contained SQL file that contains both the puzzle input and the query text to compute the answert.
+Each day is a self-contained SQL file that contains both the puzzle input and the query text to compute the answer.
 The files currently hold the (small) reference inputs provided by the puzzles.
-To solve the real challenge, replace the reference input with the inidividual puzeel input.
-For example the query from day 11 is:
+To solve the real challenge, replace the reference input with the individual puzzle input.
+For example, the query from day 11 is:

 ```sql
 with recursive aoc10_input(i) as (select '